Master of Arts in Nonprofit Leadership (MA)

 Visit the College of Education and Health Sciences.

-The Human Service Administration program is designed to prepare students for administrative positions with human service and community action agencies.
+The Master of Arts in Nonprofit Leadership program is designed to prepare students for administrative positions with human service and community action agencies.
 The program provides a contemporary approach to administration as a sense-making, problem solving activity that emphasizes leadership rather than management.
 Students learn to analyze organizational problems from multiple perspectives, empower leadership practices, and develop qualities associated with effective leadership and informed decision-making.
 The courses in this program provide a human development foundation and integrate a human relations orientation with conceptual and technical skills.
 A required field experience provides additional opportunities for considering issues from a variety of perspectives and to make the connections between theory and practice.

-The program in Human Service Administration requires a minimum of 36 semester hours.
+The program in Nonprofit Leadership requires a minimum of 36 semester hours.
 Please see the Graduate School Catalog for a detailed list of program requirements.

 Estimated Time to Complete the Program